shsagir/play-area-sync/docs/ssh-keys.md

 * [Stack Overflow: Where to find my private RSA key?](http://serverfault.com/questions/194567/how-do-i-tell-git-for-windows-where-to-find-my-private-rsa-key)
 * [superuser: Where does Putty store known_hosts information on Windows?](http://superuser.com/questions/197489/where-does-putty-store-known-hosts-information-on-windows)

 Putty uses .ppk key files - Putty Private Key.
 Those don't work here.
-You can convert those files to stanadard openSSH keys within PuttyGen or an online service.
+You can convert those files to standard openSSH keys within PuttyGen or an online service.

 ### When nothing works for you